NikosMav/React-Patient-Contact-App/readme.md

     -H 'Content-Type: application/json'
 ```

-## Contributing

-Contributions to the Generograd Medical Center Contact Management project are welcome.
-Please ensure to update tests as appropriate.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.